emirhanKural/Linear-Regresiion-By-Using-Numpy-or-Sciking/README.md

-# Linear-Regresiion-By-Using-Numpy-or-Sciking
+# Linear-Regression-By-Using-Numpy-or-Sciking

-Linear Regresiion By Using Numpy or Sciking
+Linear Regression By Using Numpy or Sciking